ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : The Device Type Attestation is provided by a Firmware TPM performing the Verifier function, creating Attestation Results that indicate a particular model/type of device.
 In TCG terms, this is called Implicit Attestation, in this case the Attested Environment is the (smartphone) Rich Execution Environment (REE) ({{I-D.ietf-teep-architecture}} section 2), and the Attesting Environment is within the TEE.

-## Geographic attestation
+## Geographic Evidence

 Use case name:

-: Location attestation
+: Location Evidence

 Who will use it: